-What were the reactions of your family and parents when you told them that you want to persue the calling of your heart?
+What were the reactions of your family and parents when you told them that you want to pursue the calling of your heart?

-Thankfully my family is very supportive and broad minded.
-They have always stood by me and encouraged me in all my endeavours whether it was to start working part-time once I joined college or to travel across Europe and Africa!
-Like I mentioned earlier, I became a makeup artist by chance.
+Thankfully my family is very supportive and broad-minded.
+They have always stood by me and encouraged me in all my endeavors whether it was to start working part-time once I joined college or to travel across Europe and Africa!
+As I mentioned earlier, I became a makeup artist by chance.
 They all are happy that I am doing something that I love.

-As an artist (makeup) what has been your experience when you connect with people from various status and background?
+As an artist (makeup) what has been your experience when you connect with people from various statuses and backgrounds?

 Even though I grew up in Kashmir, I was quite exposed to other cultures because of the travels my family undertook during our school winter breaks.
-Our country is so huge and the traditions and culture of each group / sect is different from the other, let alone the states or religions.
-I get to meet different kind of people from such diverse backgrounds and cultures that at the end of each day, it feels like a rewarding experience.
+Our country is so huge and the traditions and culture of each group/sect are different from the other, let alone the states or religions.
+I get to meet a different kinds of people from such diverse backgrounds and cultures that at the end of each day, it feels like a rewarding experience.
 There is so much to learn from each one of them in some way or the other and vice versa.
-When any of my client comes to know I am from Kashmir, I get asked an array of questions.
-Most of the times they are pleasantly surprised that I am a Kashmiri but that doesn’t surprise me.
+When any of my clients come to know I am from Kashmir, I get asked an array of questions.
+Most of the time they are pleasantly surprised that I am a Kashmiri but that doesn’t surprise me.

 What have been the high points in your career as a makeup artist?

-As a makeup artist, all my clients are the same to me, be it a high profile socialite like Radhika Ruia, a NRI bride having a fairy tale wedding in Tuscany or a Kashmiri bride from a village in Shopian.
-With each one of them, I have a high point, every single time, when they look into the mirror and say, ‘I look straight out of a magazine’ or ‘I could never even imagine that I could look like this’.
-At times, the parents or the husband of the bride calI me to specially thank me for making their day more special.
-When I share my work on my facebook page and Instagram, the kind of love, support and appreciation (at times even criticism) I get are kind of high points that I look forward to on a daily basis.
+As a makeup artist, all my clients are the same to me, be it a high profile socialite like Radhika Ruia, an NRI bride having a fairy tale wedding in Tuscany, or a Kashmiri bride from a village in Shopian.
+With each one of them, I have a high point, every single time, when they look into the mirror and say, ‘I look straight out of a magazine, or ‘I could never even imagine that I could look like this.
+At times, the parents or the husband of the bride calI me to especially thank me for making their day more special.
+When I share my work on my Facebook page and Instagram, the kind of love, support, and appreciation (at times even criticism) I get are kind of high points that I look forward to on a daily basis.
 All this means a lot to me.
-Of course, when established people from the industry appreciate my work and compliment it that makes me smile from ear to ear.
+Of course, when established people from the industry appreciate my work and compliment it which makes me smile from ear to ear.

 I also receive a lot of emails and messages from aspiring young girls in Kashmir to hold workshops there (as of now I hold them only in Delhi) as well.
 Trends are changing and people have started acknowledging artistic career options too.
 It is heart-warming to know that there are already some aspiring makeup artists in the Valley now.

-Surprisngly, I get queries from smaller towns and remote areas around Sopore, Narbal, Anantnag, Pulwama and Ganderbal!
+Surprisingly, I get queries from smaller towns and remote areas around Sopore, Narbal, Anantnag, Pulwama, and Ganderbal!
 However, we are still a long way from when makeup and styling will seem indispensable to the Kashmiris.

-Earlier you said that you have had experienced marketing and event manegement.
-Do share share your journey.
+Earlier you said that you have had experience in marketing and event management.
+Do share your journey.

 During my first year of college, I started working part-time with a very well-known event management company.
-I was lucky to be a part of big events taking place across the country whether it was the launch of Vogue Magazine in Jodhpur’s Umaid Bhawan, welcome dinner for Bill Clinton at Amar Singh’s home Lucknow or the launch party of Chanel at the Imperial Hotel in Delhi.
-I worked in the field of glamour and hi-end fashion and hosted various prestigious events over the years.
+I was lucky to be a part of big events taking place across the country whether it was the launch of Vogue Magazine in Jodhpur’s Umaid Bhawan or the welcome dinner for Bill Clinton at Amar Singh’s home in Lucknow or the launch party of Chanel at the Imperial Hotel in Delhi.
+I worked in the field of glamour and high-end fashion and hosted various prestigious events over the years.
 I loved every bit of it -the spotlight, the microphone, the stage!
 It was a great experience overall.

-After my Master’s Degree in Business Management, I got placed through campus in an IT and Telecom based Research Company.
-I worked there for one year and it was during that time that I realised I wasn’t cut out for a mundane office job.
-I am a very active and an energetic person and each day I spent behind that computer, I felt my flame diminishing.
+After my Master’s Degree in Business Management, I got placed through campus in an IT and Telecom-based Research Company.
+I worked there for one year and it was during that time that I realized I wasn’t cut out for a mundane office job.
+I am a very active and energetic person and each day I spent behind that computer, I felt my flame diminishing.
 Then one fine day, I just decided not to go back to my boring desk and rather do something that makes me happy.
-That’s when I enrolled myself for a course in professional makeup and styling and flew off to London.
+That’s when I enrolled myself in a course in professional makeup and styling and flew off to London.